A Mixture of Linear-Linear Regression Models for Linear-Circular Regression: Numerical Examples

 Besides the estimation accuracy, the computation time is another important factor to be considered.
+In this section, we summarize the computation efficiency of the three compared methods for the five simulation cases.

-Table \ref{TimeTable} contains the total computation times of the three methods for the five examples.
+Table \ref{TimeTable} contains the total computation times of the three methods for the five simulated examples.
 The non-parametric smoothing does not involve any sampling, so it is fastest.
 Parameter tuning is the most significant part of its computation, which involves a 5-fold cross validation for choosing one kernel parameter in the triangular kernel.
 The computation times of the AGMM are the times for 30,000 Gibbs sampling steps, which were not very long.
 This is because all sampling steps with the Gibbs sampler of the AGMM are as simple as sampling from standard distributions such as normal, beta and inverse gamma distributions.